pranavprem/SpartanSound/readme.txt

 The contacts must be stored in text file(s) and use php to read into the web site.

-Grading

-Send the company website link AND the php code that read in the contacts to coolprofsinn@gmail.com for grading by end of Wed.

-#Lab: Secure Section Creation- Individual Homework
+# Lab 2: Secure Section Creation- Individual Homework